-ECON 331: THE ECONOMICS OF RISK AND UNCERTAINTY Course Presentation and Outline

-This course explores how economists translate intuitions about decision making under risk and uncertainty into rigorous, tractable models.
+ECON 331: THE ECONOMICS OF RISK AND UNCERTAINTY Course Presentation and Outline This course explores how economists translate intuitions about decision making under risk and uncertainty into rigorous, tractable models.
 It illustrates how these models help us understand important aspects of economic phenomena such as investment in financial assets, insurance, information acquisition, intertemporal allocation of resources, etc. We shall also point out some shortcomings of 'standard' models of choice under risk and uncertainty, and briefly examine proposed extensions that overcome them.

-Prefequisites.
+NORTHWESTERN UNIVERSITY SYLLABUS STANDARDS This course follows the Northwestern University Syllabus Standards.
+Students are responsible for familiarizing themselves with this information.
+Prerequisites.
 Economics 310-1 and 310-2.
 (Microeconomics); Econ 281-0.

-LOGISTICS.
-Class: Mon and Wed 9:30am - 10:50pm in Tech L251.
-TA sections: Fri, 10am-10:50am, University Hall 122; your TA extraordinaire will be Maria Betto.
+Logistics.
+Class: Tue and Thu 9:30am - 10:50pm in Tech L251.
+TA sections: Fri, 9am-9:50am, Tech M128; your TA extraordinaire will be Hersh Chopra.
 My office hours: by appointment.
 Email: marciano@northwestern.edu.
-Maria's office hours: Friday 11:30 to 12:30 in KGH 3198, and on Tuesdays 2-3pm over Zoom.

-There will be a Canvas page for this course.
-You should check it periodically for announcements, handouts, etc.

-Assignments and Grading.
+Hersh's office hours: Fridays 10a-12p in KGH 3496.
+There is a Canvas page for this course.
+You should check it periodically for announcements, handouts, etc. Assignments and Grading.
 There will be homeworks (20% of final grade), a midterm (30%) and, of course, a final exam (50%).
-There will be NO make-up midterm.
+There will be NO make-up exams.
 You can work in groups of up to three people on your assignment.
 You can turn in a single write-up for the entire group, but please make sure to clearly indicate the names of all group members!
 Typing your homework is greatly by appreciated, though not required.
 When computing your average grade for homeworks, I will discard your lowest score.
 This means that failing to turn in one problem set does not affect your average homework grade.
 On the other hand, under NO circumstances will I ever grade late homeworks; please either turn them in on time, or not at all.
 READINGS.
 There is no official, required textbook for this course; instead, I will upload lecture notes for each class on Canvas.
 The handouts will sometimes list additional readings (optional).
 Furthermore, you may optionally consult the book "Economic and Financial Decisions under Risk," by Louis Eeckhoudt, Christian Gollier, and Harris Schlesinger; Princeton University Press, 2005.
 Note: This course is mathematically intensive.
 I expect you to have (or be willing to develop!) an appreciation for careful formal arguments.
 You also need to be familiar with basic probability and statistics, as well as calculus.
 Finally, there will be some basic computational exercises throghout the course.
 If you know a little bit of Python (or R, Matlab, Julia, etc.) you should be fine.
 Really, knowing your way around a spreadsheet is probably enough, though it might be more time-consuming.

 Tentative Course Outline

-- 1. Subjective probability.
-Betting preferences and coherent forecasts - 2.
-Bayesian Inference.
+1. Subjective probability.
+Betting preferences and coherent forecasts

+2. Bayesian Inference.
 Bayes' Rule is all you need!
-Plus, Exchangeability and De Finetti's Theorem - 3.
-Expected Utility.
+Plus, Exchangeability and De Finetti's

+Theorem

+3. Expected Utility.
 Preferences over lotteries.
 The St. Petersburg paradox.
-Utility. - 4.
-Risk Aversion: definition and characterization. - 5.
-Comparative risk aversion and Portfolio Choice - 6.
-The Arrow-Pratt measures of risk aversion - 7.
-Stochastic Dominance.
-Relationship to EU maximization. - 8.
-Mean-Variance Analysis and mutual-fund theorems. - 9.
-Value of Information; EU foundations - 10.
-Blackwell informativeness - 11.
-Decision Trees - 12.
-Learning and Experimentation; search. - 13.
-Foundations of EU - 14.
-Violations of EU
+Utility.

+4. Risk Aversion: definition and characterization.

+5. Comparative risk aversion and Portfolio Choice

+6. The Arrow-Pratt measures of risk aversion

+7. Stochastic Dominance.
+Relationship to EU maximization.

+8. Mean-Variance Analysis and mutual-fund theorems.

+9. Value of Information; EU foundations

+10. Blackwell informativeness

+11. Decision Trees

+12. Learning and Experimentation; search.

+13. Foundations of EU

+14. Violations of EU

 EXAM DATES

+• MIDTERM: Tuesday, October 29

+2

+- \bullet WCAS Reading period: December 2 December 8.

+- \bullet FINAL EXAM: Thursday, December 12: 12PM-2PM